YACS-RCOS/docs/contributors/running_yacs.md

 These instructions require that you have completed the previous steps in the [Setup Guide](contributors/setup_guide).

-This is now your entry point as a YACS contributor.
+This is now your entry point as a Yacs contributor.
 To get started developing, follow these instructions.

 ## Building Yacs